AMReX-Fusion/Furnace/Docs/source/Introduction.rst

 also create a github release and mint a Zenodo DOI using the information in the ``.zenodo.json`` file at the root level.

-Castro "core developers" are those who have made substantial code contributions (details are in the main ``README.md``).
-These developers are coauthors on the Zenodo DOI and of any papers describing Castro generally (science papers coauthors are decided by the science paper lead).
+Furnace "core developers" are those who have made substantial code contributions (details are in the main ``README.md``).
+These developers are coauthors on the Zenodo DOI and of any papers describing Furnace generally (science papers coauthors are decided by the science paper lead).

 Units and Conventions
 =====================

-Castro works in CGS units unless otherwise specified.
+Furnace works in CGS units unless otherwise specified.
 :numref:`table:units` shows some of the common symbols / names used throughout the code documentation and papers.